-The executors must distribute the estate in accordance with the terms of the will.
+The executors must distribute the estate in accordance with the will.
 If there is no will, the estate is distributed according to the rules of intestacy.
 The shares depend on the amount of the estate, whether the deceased was married (or in a civil partnership) and whether there were any children.

 If all the beneficiaries agree, the terms of a will (or intestacy) can be varied for up to two years following the death.
-This may have advantages (eg reducing likely tax liabilities) but legal advice should be taken.
+This may have advantages (eg: reducing likely tax liabilities) but legal advice should be taken.